 At San Fernando, the POWs were herded into a bull-pin and and slept in the human waste of other POWs who had been held there the night before.
 The next day the POWs were taken to the train station in San Fernando and boarded into small boxcars used to haul sugarcane.
 They were packed in so tightly that the prisoners who died remained standing.

 At Capas, Frank and the other POWs disembarked the cars.
 As they did, the bodies of the dead fell to the ground.
 The surviving POWs made their way to Camp O'Donnell.
 Camp O'Donnell was an unfinished Filipino military camp.
 There was only one water spigot for 12,000 POWs in the camp.
 Men stood in line for days for a drink of water.
 Many died while waiting for a drink.
 Disease ran wild in the camp causing as many as 50 men to die each day.

 It is not known if Frank went out on a work detail, but it is known that he was also held Cabanatuan prison camp when the new camp opened in May 1942.
-During his time in the camp, Frank most likely worked on the burial detail.
-As many as fifty POWs died each day.
+During his time in the camp, Frank was assigned to Barracks 10.

 It is not known if Frank remained at Cabanatuan or was sent out to another camp to do work.
 What is known is that he was still in the Philippine Islands in late 1944.

 In early October 1944, Frank and 1802 other POWs were marched to the Port Area of Manila.
 The POWs were scheduled to sail on the Hokusen Maru, but since a detachment of POWs in his group had not arrived, another detachment of POWs were put on the ship so that it could sail.